 T Contextual Potential Risk Impending Risk Ongoing Sexual Violence Factors for Military/Security Indicators Double down of an arms with \A/\(\).
-Ob Parties/armed groups rely Widespread looting by Observable signs of on conscription, abduction or other forms of forced armed forces/groups due rampage: burned homes, to lack of supplies or destroyed crops, looted recruitment, which increases likelihood of using other grievances (Fizi, DRC, 2011). villages, torn clothing, torn sexual violence, particularly DRC, 2011). mattresses, displaced women/civilians (Walikale, gang-rape, as a mechanism Militias ambushing DRC, 2010) to enhance group bonding vehicles and attacking DICO, 2010) and cohesion (RUF in women/girl passengers Armed elements engage in Sierra Leone, 1999).
-(W. Côte d'Ivoire, 2011). violent reprisals against ( 30 2 civilians in the wake of Armed groups reward or Ex-militias, particularly military operations (after otherwise indoctrinate from groups with a history Kimia II, DRC, 2009) aggressive, hyper- of sexual violence, , , masculine behaviour and/or recently-integrated into Police reports of increased espouse a military code or armed forces sexual violence (noting that ideology that supports abscond/desert with increased reporting may violence their arms (Fizi, DRC, signal increased confidence against women of 2011). in the authorities/improved opposing communities to 1,000 safety conditions). alter ethnic identity, Withdrawal/rotation of humiliate, undermine army, police or Military defeat and retreat enemy morale, fragment or peacekeeping presence through an area, increasing eliminate future generations from an area, leaving a security vacuum likelihood of rape and pillage as a form of of the target group (e.g., belief that forced (Walikale, DRC, 2011). "scorched earth" policy impregnation can alter (Walikale, DING, 2011). (movement of the ethnic balance, Former Infiltration of refugee, Interahamwe from Rwanda Yugoslavia, 1990s; displaced and/or transit to E. DRC, 1994) Interahamwe Ten camps by arms bearers 10 2.
-51(0, 1001) Commandments, Rwanda, (DRC; Sierra Leone; E. Reports of sexual 1994; belief that rape Chad). violence/torture emerging bestows powers upon Heightened perception of from detention fighters, Mai-Mai elements, physical insecurity among settings/internment/POW E. DRC). women and girls following camps, often as part of , the reinsertion of ex- interrogation or Combatants operate under combatants into punishment (Iraq; Libya; the influence of alcohol communities without Bosnia). and drugs (Liberian civil debrief or follow-up as war; E. DRC; E. Chad). part of DDR, or due to Women/girls/boys recruited Flare-up of remuneration incomplete disarmament and retained within armed disputes and other and demobilization (DRC; group by coercion (Angola; frustrations in army, when Liberia).
-Uganda; Sierra Leone). typically vented through Post porioda/intemiala im Increased reports of a drug and alcohol abuse and Rest periods/intervals in Increased reports of a exactions against civilians (Fizi, E. DRC, 2011). hostilities during which armed actors enter practice of abducting women/girls to serve as (1 121, L. DIXO, 2011). population centres, porters or possible "bush Arms bearers undertake particularly those devoid wives" (LRA, Central Africa). house raids and of men owing to the (E. a., Ochidal Allioa). searches, particularly circumstances of conflict.
+Ob Parties/armed groups rely Widespread looting by Observable signs of on conscription, abduction or other forms of forced armed forces/groups due rampage: burned homes, to lack of supplies or destroyed crops, looted recruitment, which increases likelihood of using other grievances (Fizi, DRC, 2011). villages, torn clothing, torn mattresses, displaced sexual violence, particularly DRC, 2011). women/civilians (Walikale, gang-rape, as a mechanism Militias ambushing DRC, 2010) to enhance group bonding vehicles and attacking DICO, 2010) and cohesion (RUF in women/girl passengers Armed elements engage in Sierra Leone, 1999).
+(W. Côte d'Ivoire, 2011). violent reprisals against ( 30 2 civilians in the wake of Armed groups reward or Ex-militias, particularly military operations (after otherwise indoctrinate from groups with a history Kimia II, DRC, 2009) aggressive, hyper- of sexual violence, , , , masculine behaviour and/or recently-integrated into Police reports of increased espouse a military code or armed forces sexual violence (noting that ideology that supports abscond/desert with increased reporting may violence their arms (Fizi, DRC, signal increased confidence against women of 2011). in the authorities/improved opposing communities to l safety conditions). alter ethnic identity, Withdrawal/rotation of humiliate, undermine army, police or Military defeat and retreat enemy morale, fragment or peacekeeping presence through an area, increasing eliminate future generations from an area, leaving a likelihood of rape and of the target group (e.g., belief that forced security vacuum pillage as a form of impregnation can alter (Walikale, DRC, 2011). "scorched earth" policy (movement of the ethnic balance, Former Infiltration of refugee, Interahamwe from Rwanda Yugoslavia, 1990s; displaced and/or transit to E. DRC, 1994) Interahamwe Ten camps by arms bearers 10 L. BRO, 1004) Commandments, Rwanda, (DRC; Sierra Leone; E. Reports of sexual 1994; belief that rape Chad). violence/torture emerging bestows powers upon Heightened perception of from detention fighters, Mai-Mai elements, physical insecurity among settings/internment/POW E. DRC). women and girls following camps, often as part of , the reinsertion of ex- interrogation or Combatants operate under combatants into punishment (Iraq; Libya; the influence of alcohol communities without Bosnia). and drugs (Liberian civil debrief or follow-up as war; E. DRC; E. Chad). part of DDR, or due to Women/girls/boys recruited Flare-up of remuneration incomplete disarmament and retained within armed disputes and other and demobilization (DRC; group by coercion (Angola; frustrations in army, when Liberia).
+Uganda; Sierra Leone). typically vented through Post periods/intervals in Increased reports of a drug and alcohol abuse and exactions against civilians Rest periods/intervals in hostilities during which Increased reports of a practice of abducting (Fizi, E. DRC, 2011). armed actors enter women/girls to serve as (1 121, E. D1(O, 2011). population centres, porters or possible "bush Arms bearers undertake particularly those devoid wives" (LRA, Central Africa). house raids and of men owing to the , , , , , , , , , , , , , , , , , , , , searches, particularly circumstances of conflict.
 Attacks on villages to where women are alone in replenish supplies/on the home (Afghanistan; Military acts of farmers en route to fields or Iraq; Somalia). revenge/victory, women returning from , particularly during the market, coupled with Placement of military closing stages of a abduction of civilians to bases/encampments in conflict when carry the stolen goods close proximity to schools, cities/villages are water-points, markets, IDP/refugee camps and other civilian centres, particularly those frequented by women and girls (E. DRC; South Sudan).